HANZHANG LIU

 Picture

 I study authoritarian politics and political economy of development with a special focus on China.
 I am interested in authoritarian institutions and their role in mediating the relationship between the regime and the citizenry.
-My main research interests include 1) political selection and co-optation and 2) methods of information manipulation, both with an emphasis on implications for regime stability and security.
+My main research interests include 1) political selection and co-optation, 2) methods of information manipulation, and 3) gender in single-party political systems, all with an emphasis on implications for regime stability and security.

-My work has been published in peer-reviewed journals such as Political Science Research and Methods and Political Communication.
-I have also appeared in media outlets including The New York Times, Bloomberg News, and South China Morning Post to provide commentary on Chinese politics.
+My work has been published in peer-reviewed journals such as American Political Science Review, Political Science Research and Methods and Political Communication.
+I have appeared in media outlets including The New York Times, Bloomberg News, and South China Morning Post to provide commentary on Chinese politics.

 You can reach me at hanzhang_liu[at]pitzer.edu.